qandak/sumcalc/README.md

 + [Python](https://www.python.org) - 3.4+
 + [PyQt5](https://riverbankcomputing.com/software/pyqt) - 5.x

-App is launching by **main.py** file.
+App is launching by **main.py**.
 Global Shortcut Key is available in Windows only (for other OS's try system-specific keybindings).

-#### Portable bundle for Windows is available:
+### Portable bundle for Windows is available:

 [![Download SUM Calculator](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/sumcalc/files/latest/download)
+Unzip, put the folder wherever you want (system folders like "Program Files" are not desirable), run sumcalc.exe.
+That's it, no installation needed!
+For convenience, you may also create a shortcut on your desktop or in Start menu.
 ---

 ### Author